jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 - `Towards Electronic Persistence Using ARK Identifiers`_ (July 2003)
 - `ARK and CDL Identifier conventions`_
 - `Archival Resource Key - Wikipedia`_
-- `Noid (Nice Opaque Identifiers)`_, open source software for minting and resolving ARKs on your own
+- `Noid (Nice Opaque Identifiers)`_, open source Perl software for minting and resolving ARKs on your own
+- `EZID service`_: long term identifiers made easy, if you would rather not install and maintain a service yourself
+- `N2T.net resolver`_: Name-to-Thing, a global resolver for ARKs (and other identifiers)

+A brief scan (May 2019) of open source software implementing ARK services turned up this set of packages, which we list below without endorsement.

+- `Python Noid`_, Python implementation of Noid
+- `Golang Noid`_, Golang/Docker implementation of Noid
+- `Ruby Noid`_, Ruby implementation of Noid
+- `PHP Noid`_, PHP implementation of Noid
 - `ARK plugin for Omeka`_, which creates and manages ARKs for the Omeka open source web-publishing platform
 - `ARK module for Drupal`_, which allows your Drupal site to act as a Name Mapping Authority (NMA)
-- `EZID service`_: long term identifiers made easy, if you would rather not install and maintain those services yourself
-- `N2T.net resolver`_: Name-to-Thing, a single global resolver at n2t.net

 ARK Anatomy
 =============

 An ARK is represented by a sequence of characters that contains the label, "``ark:``".
 When embedded in a URL, it is preceded by the protocol ("``http://``" or "``https://``") and name of a service that provides support for that ARK.
 That service name, or the "Name Mapping Authority" (NMA), is mutable and replaceable, as neither the web server itself nor the current web protocols are expected to last longer than the identified objects.
 The immutable, globally unique identifier follows the "``ark:``" label.
 This includes a "Name Assigning Authority Number" (NAAN) identifying the naming organization, followed by the name that it assigns to the object.
 Please visit the `NAAN request form`_ if you are interested in generating and using ARKs for your information objects.

 Here is a diagrammed example: ::